-A seasoned trial attorney with broad experience in commercial and bankruptcy-related issues, Terry focuses his practice on bankruptcy litigation.
+A seasoned trial attorney with broad experience in commercial and bankruptcy-related issues, Terry focuses his practice on bankruptcy litigation and serves as Co-chair of the firm’s Bankruptcy Litigation Practice Group.
 He has represented debtors, creditors, trustees and other interested parties in a variety of adversary proceedings and contested matters arising out of Chapter 7 and Chapter 11 cases.
 He also frequently represents court-appointed independent fiduciaries and equity receivers.

 Terry has nearly two decades of experience counseling clients in civil cases, as well as litigation avoidance.
 His established track record of strong client service stems from delivering cost-effective, business-driven solutions to existing and potential disputes through negotiation, mediation and litigation in state and federal courts.
 A substantial part of Terry’s practice is outside of the courtroom.
 He is often called on by clients – from large multinational corporations to a single-asset limited liability company – to resolve business disputes short of litigation by, for example, negotiating with counterparties and redrafting critical agreements.